MrMiner-org/TheMinerzCoin/src/leveldb/README.md

 [squash](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Squashing-Commits)
 your changes down to a single commit and [rebase](https://git-scm.com/docs/git-rebase) on google/leveldb/master.
-This keeps the commit timeline linear and more easily sync'ed with the internal repository at Google.  information at GitHub's [About Git rebase](https://help.github.com/articles/about-git-rebase/) page.
+This keeps the commit timeline linear and more easily sync'ed with the internal repository at Google.
+More information at GitHub's [About Git rebase](https://help.github.com/articles/about-git-rebase/) page.

 # Performance